Wu Chengzhang

-Wu Chengzhang on 6 August 2012.

 Wu Chengzhang or Woo Cheng-Chang (born 8 February 1924) is a Chinese basketball player who competed in the 1948 Summer Olympics.
+Following the death of French cyclist Charles Coste in October 2025, Wu became the oldest living participant of the 1948 Games.

+Career

 Wu was part of the China basketball team, which finished 18th in the Olympic tournament.
-He scored 32 points in one of his games against Iraq, setting a record for the highest personal score for one game.
+He scored 32 points in one of his games against Iraq, setting a record for the highest personal score for one game at that tournament.
 Wu returned to China, where he played and coached basketball in his hometown of Shanghai until he retired.
-He is much respected in China as one of the country's last remaining 1948 Olympians.
+He is much respected in China as the country's oldest living Olympian and one of the last remaining 1948 Olympians.

+Personal life

-He turned 100 on 8 February 2024.
+Wu turned 100 on 8 February 2024.

+His son, Wu Xinshui, was a well-known basketball player who was voted as one of the 50 best Chinese players of all time in a 1999 national survey.